 - 10 Things in Your Home that You Can Declutter in 10 Minutes or Less

-If the thought of decluttering leaves you stressed, start small.
-When it comes to decluttering, I can get overwhelmed when I am looking at the overall picture (the huge mess in front of me).
-That is why I prefer to break up the tasks into small manageable chunks.
-If you are feeling overwhelmed and don’t know how to start decluttering you can read How to Declutter When You Are Overwhelmed.
+If you are overwhelmed at the thought of decluttering, start small.
+It can be very stressful when looking at the overall picture (the huge mess in front of you).
+That is why it’s better to break up the tasks into small manageable chunks.

 12. Keep up with the dishes to keep your house clean